NASA-AMMOS/slim/docs/guides/software-lifecycle/security/secrets-detection/README.md

 [View more on Auditing Secrets in Baseline](https://github.com/Yelp/detect-secrets#auditing-secrets-in-baseline)

-> **Note**: If you've marked any secrets as true positives, make sure to remove all references to these secrets and rerun a full scan.
+> ℹ️ **Note**: If you've marked any secrets as true positives, make sure to remove all references to these secrets and rerun a full scan.

 ### Layer 2: Git Commit Scan (Client-side)
-This layer is a pre-commit hook in the local environment that scans changes when a developer tries to commit.
-If new secrets are detected, the commit is blocked.
+This layer represents a prevention mechanism in the local developer environment that scans changes when a developer tries to commit and if new secrets are detected, the commit is blocked.

+To support this strategy, we recommend the installation of another third party tool called [pre-commit](https://pre-commit.com/#install), which is integral in allowing specialized plugins to run during the local developer's commit phase of using Git.
+It allows detect-secrets to prevent commits that are flagged with sensitive information.

 #### Steps
 1. **Installation**

    - Install [pre-commit](https://pre-commit.com/#install).

      ```bash
      pip install pre-commit
      ```

 2. **Configuration**
-   - Create a `.pre-commit-config.yaml` configuration file.
+   - Create a `.pre-commit-config.yaml` configuration file with the below contents.

     ```yaml
       repos:
         - repo: https://github.com/NASA-AMMOS/slim-detect-secrets